 At Oak Barn Vets we offer the Modified Maquet Procedure (MMP).
 This uses a titanium foam wedge inserted into the knee joint.

 The success rate is very high and the complication rate is very low as compared to many older techniques.
 The costs for many CCL procedures can be very high.
-We pride ourselves on giving you a cost effective alternative when choosing where to send your pet for surgery.
+We pride ourselves on giving you a cost-effective alternative when choosing where to send your pet for surgery.

-Cranial Cruciate Ligament (CCL) trauma or disease In humans
+Cranial Cruciate Ligament (CCL) disease:

 Cruciate ligament ruptures are typically seen as acute sporting injuries, in footballers and skiers for example.
 In dogs it is a little different.
 In most dogs the condition is a chronic degenerative condition.
 The ligament degenerates and gets weaker with time and at some point will start to tear.
 The signs associated with the initial stages of the condition can be subtle and may be missed –such as stiffness on rising from rest and mild, occasional lameness.

-Some small dogs (less than 15kg) may do well with a period of rest and anti inflammatories alone, although surgery is generally considered to offer a quicker and more reliable recovery.
+Some small dogs (< 15kg) may do well with a period of rest and anti inflammatories alone, although surgery is generally considered to offer a quicker and more reliable recovery.
 Larger dogs are less likely to do well without surgery and so surgery is always advised.
 Surgery involves stabilisation of the joint.